-Bell Sound near South Caicos is spectacular flat, with exquisite channels and water colour hues.
+Bell Sound near South Caicos is spectacular flat, with exquisite channels and water color hues.
 South Caicos is quite a journey from Providenciales, so it makes sense to stay at one the islands accommodations if you’d like to fish those waters.

 Guides will often choose the best locations for the current weather, as wind may create subpar conditions at otherwise great sites.

-Decent fly fishing spots are found at several regions on Providenciales, including the marine ponds at
+Decent fly-fishing spots are found at several regions on Providenciales, including the marine ponds at

 Discovery Bay, and